 One of the things that had been disturbing us during this trip through the Provence, was that the small country roads were often full of fast speeding trucks which made enough noise to keep you awake even if you’re staying at a campground a couple of hundreds of meters further.
 One of the things that immediately surprised us at Le Petit Arlane, was that this heavy noise was completely gone.
 We weren’t that far from the main road though.
 And it had been pretty busy.
 What we didn’t realize was that Le Petit Arlane lays in its own little valley and that the road was higher than ourselves.
 Because sound travels up, we could enjoy complete silence.

-The camping can roughly be divided into two parts: Lake and forest.
+The campsite can roughly be divided into two parts: Lake and forest.
 This is the first choice you’ll have to make if you’re planning to stay at Le Petit Arlane.
 Do you want a lake view or rather be surrounded by trees?
 We managed to get hold of the last available pitch near one of the lakes and we can highly recommend you to ask for a similar one.
 The setting is just incredibly serene and we’ve spent most of our days just lazing in front of our tent, watching the many birds get in and out of the water.
 Because of the many trees surrounding the lakes, we got shade throughout most of the hot days, only getting some beams on our faces when the sun was about to set.

 If you’re not traveling with your own accommodation, you get the chance to stay at one of the 14 mobile homes.
-These are nicely located on a hillside, providing views over the camping.
+These are nicely located on a hillside, providing views over the campsite.
 Another option would be staying in one of the furnished cottages which are part of the historic building.
 Because they’re made in stone, they’re cool even in summer and they come with a private terrace and garden.

 What to do at Le Petit Arlane